slatedocs/slate/source/includes/APIReference/EffectiveSettings/_effective_settings.md

 All combined, cascaded settings that apply to a given user are contained in the effective settings object.

 The effective settings object consists of a series of sections.
 Each section contains a `settings` and a `last_modified` property.
 The `settings` property is a list of key/value pairs.
-The `last_modified` property is an ISO8601-formatted timestamp.
+The `last_modified` property is an ISO 8601-formatted timestamp.
 It gets updated any time a key/value pair within a section has changed.

 Below is a list of the possible section headings.